 How to get 22% off Dyson refurbished appliances with our exclusive code

-We’re here to help you save on top-rated vacuum cleaners and hair care
+You’ve only got a week left to get this discount on vacuum cleaners and hair care

-If you’re looking to upgrade your vacuum cleaner or hair dryer, and can’t wait until the best Black Friday deals land, you’re in luck, as we’ve got an exclusive code that gets you 22 per cent off Dyson’s refurbished products.
+If you’re looking to upgrade your vacuum cleaner or hair dryer, and can’t wait until the best Black Friday deals land, you’re in luck, as we’ve got an exclusive code that gets you 22 per cent off Dyson’s refurbished products – but you’ve only got a week left to claim this deal.

-While not all of Dyson’s refurbished deals are as cheap as you could get from third-party retailers, there are savings to be made if you use our promo code, including on the Dyson Supersonic hair dryer and some of our best cordless vacuums.
+Third-party retailers often beat Dyson on price for its own products, but if you shop refurbished and use our promo code, there are big savings to be made – including on the Dyson Supersonic hair dryer and some of our best cordless vacuums.

 I’ve rounded up the best deals I’ve seen on Dyson’s refurbished store, which you can make even cheaper using the promo code below until Friday 31 October.
 Worried about buying refurbished rather than new?
 I’ve also explained your rights when buying pre-owned products, so that you know what to do if something goes wrong.